 Putting them in that position when they are 14 is important.
 They need to get to 10th grade, it’s critical for job and training.
 This point of decision making at this time is passed on to the younger kids.
 She makes it a matter of discussion all the time.
 “Where are you going?
 What do you believe?
 When you go on your own, what are you going to do, believe?”
 Even making the decisions in advance, you really only learn once you start do it yourself.
 Rapid transition is destructive in her view.

 Money and budgeting is difficult to teach in Mozambique.
 Using small jobs helps to teach them.
-They can open own bank account and buy own clothes.
+They can open their own bank account and buy own clothes.
 They are teenagers, they aren’t thinking about tomorrow.
 Must help them think outside the box.
 Help them find out what they like...otherwise they will have to take what comes their way for a job.
 Repeating this is very important.
 She says “If they make a bad choice it won’t be because they weren’t informed, but because they made a bad choice.”

-For her the minimum skills are the household skills and vocational training.
+For her, the minimum skills are the household skills and vocational training.
 According to her, “You can give them land and a house, but they can sell it and have no skill.
 Education is key.
 Job is key.”

 The ideal storyline would be something like this: “Finish high school, university, get married and have a family.”
 It’s fairly straight.
 So far, she says, a fairly high percentage of her kids have done that.
 It’s not that the goal is for them not to come back for help, but many orphanages create dependency, and that’s what she wants to avoid.
 Give them personal autonomy but still be connected to the family.
 If they have problems empower them to solve independently.
 But if need help they can get it.